-Dr. David Costa, Dean and Collegiate Professor
+Dr. iur.
+David Costa, Dean

-Dean Costa also holds a BA in Business Studies from the University of Derby, an MBA in eCommerce from the Queen Margaret University in Edinburgh, Scotland and a Ph.D. in Strategy, Programme and Project Management from the Skema Business School (ESC Lille) with a thesis that dealt with index-based commodity investments.
-Prof. Costa lectures in the area of Investment and Money Management and is a frequent guest on several business televisions channels CNBC Europe and Bloomberg Television.
-His recent research on risk adjusted portfolios with both stocks and commodities has been used for the creation of a swiss publicly traded investment certificate issued by the second largest German Bank, Commerzbank AG.
-He is the author of "The Art of Banking: Dominate the Banking Landscape and Win the War without Fighting a Battle" and "The Portable Private Banker" a new textbook used for the MBA module Money Management.
+He lectures at Robert Kennedy College in Contracts Law, Transnational Business Law, Investment Law and Money Management, and is a frequent guest on business TV channels such as CNBC Europe and Bloomberg Television.
+His recent research on risk-adjusted portfolios with both stocks and commodities has been used for the creation of a Swiss publicly traded investment certificate issued by the second largest German Bank, Commerzbank AG.
+He is the author of The Portable Private Banker.

 Prof. David Duffill, Deputy Dean

 David Duffill has an MA in Engineering Science (First Class Honours) from Oxford University and an MBA from Harvard Business School.
 He was the Oades and Stafford Scholar (1967-1970) at Pembroke College, Oxford and in 1970 was awarded the Maurice Lubbock Prize for best performance in the Honour School of Engineering Science.
 In 1975 he won a Harkness Fellowship from the Commonwealth Fund to support his studies at Harvard.